How to Draw an Anime Girl’s Head and Face

 Before you begin drawing it’s a good idea to outline the defining features of the anime style.

 Most female anime characters tend to have big eyes, a small mouth, nose and chin and a fairly round face.
 The lips are usually either very lightly defined or not drawn at all.
-The hair is usually drawn in clumps instead of individual strands and often tends to have a somewhat spiky look.
+The hair tends to be drawn in clumps instead of individual strands and often as a somewhat spiky look.

-If drawing using pencil and paper be sure to make very light lines for the initial parts of the tutorial as you will need to erase some parts later.
+If drawing using pencil and paper be sure to make very light lines for the initial steps of the tutorial as you will need to erase some parts later.

 Step 1 – Drawing The Head